 This article is an excerpt from The Art of Tendering: A Global Due Diligence Guide, which is available for purchase.

 In its June 2018 decision in R. v.
 Shum, the Ontario Superior Court of Justice found a federal civil servant not guilty of charges under the Financial Administration Act after concluding that the employee’s manipulation of a bidding process did not result in financial harm to the government.
 The case dealt with a bidding process for information technology project support services at Library and Archives Canada (LAC) for task-based informatics professional services (TBIPS).
-Three other individuals involved in that bidding process, including two external contractors and a federal employee, pled guilty to charges under the Competition Act and Financial Administration Act.
+Three other individuals involved in that bidding process, including two external contractors and a federal employee, pleaded guilty to charges under the Competition Act and Financial Administration Act.
 Charges were also laid against a second federal government employee, Barney Shum, who was also involved in the same bidding process.
-The court described the background context as follows:
+The Court described the background context as follows:

 It was no secret that Mr. Shum and Ms. Béland wanted to ensure that, after the TBIPS tenders were issued, LAC would still have the opportunity of keeping Microtime’s incumbent consultants working on the AMICAN and HDS projects (just as Marie-Claude Renaud wanted them to have the opportunity to continue working on the TDR project) so as to keep those projects moving forward with no unnecessary delay.
 Therefore, they were open to discussions with Ms. Graham and Mr. Forgie regarding the scope of work, technical requirements, and category designations to be included in the various TBIPS tenders.
 My interpretation of the evidence is that it was open to debate as to where the line had to be drawn between permissible and impermissible discussions between project/technical authorities and vendor representatives all of whom were trying to understand how incumbent consultants on ongoing projects fit into the new procurement framework.
 In this regard, neither Mr. Shum nor Ms. Béland were given any specific guidance, at this stage, as to how to navigate the perilous course in the pressure cooker environment that then existed at LAC.

-The Court found that the defendant manipulated the solicitation requirements to include more consultants than were required in order to require the contract to be put out to tender and so that the desired consultants could be re-hired in the new bidding process:
+The Court found that the defendant manipulated the solicitation requirements to include more consultants than were required in order to require the contract to be put out to tender so that the desired consultants could be re-hired in the new bidding process:

 I find that Mr. Shum included a request for six web developers in TBIPS 086, instead of just the one that he actually required, to camouflage the reality that he was issuing this TBIPS for the sole purpose of securing the continuation of Adam Murray and John Parsons as consultants at LAC.
 If the contracting authorities at LAC had realized that Mr. Shum needed only one project manager and one web developer for the new HDS project, they would have exerted even more pressure on him to issue a TA under ITNet’s portion of the 280 Contract to fill those needs, rather than going to the trouble of issuing a TBIPS tender.
 Furthermore, by expressing the need for six web developers in a TBSF that had a short 10-day solicitation period, Mr. Shum made it more difficult for other vendors to submit a bid.
 Microtime had been given advance warning that six web developers would be required in the TBSF.
 It had no difficulty preparing ADRM’s bid within that short timeframe, using Microtime consultants.